juferdinand/FinancialTrackingApplication/README.md

-#  FinancialTrackingApplication
+#  Mynance
-Small Finance Application to track my whole finances.
+Small Finance Management System for personal use.
+It's an Frontend learning project.